Does Pickup Height and Position Affect Guitar Tone? (The Truth)

 Does pickup height affect the guitar tone?

-What are the effects of a high pickup height setting
+What are the effects of high and low pickup height settings?

-Also, the pickup’s magnetic pull will weaken, letting the strings vibrate more freely and produce more of their natural harmonic tones.
+• Decreasing the pickup’s height results in a warmer and fuller tone as the magnetic pull weakens, allowing the strings to vibrate more freely and produce natural harmonic tones.

 Image of a woman sitting while playing a guitar.
 Source: anna shvets, pexels